 At all times during processing, all materials, bulk containers, major items of equipment and where appropriate rooms used should be labelled or otherwise identified with an indication of the product or material being processed, its strength (where applicable) and batch number.
 Where applicable, this indication should also mention the stage of production.

 Labels applied to containers, equipment or premises should be clear, unambiguous and in the company's agreed format.
-It is often helpful in addition to the wording on the labels to use colours to indicate status (for example, quarantined, accepted, rejected, clean, ...).
+It is often helpful in addition to the wording on the labels to use colors to indicate status (for example, quarantined, accepted, rejected, clean, ...).

 Checks should be carried out to ensure that pipelines and other pieces of equipment used for the transportation of products from one area to another are connected in a correct manner.